quangthangisme/tp/docs/DeveloperGuide.md

 **MSS**
 1. User <u>finds all todos (UC:10)</u>.
-2. User requests to delete a todo.
+2. User requests to delete a todo by index.
 3. TC deletes the task.
 4. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 2a.
-The given name is invalid.
+The given todo index is not a positive integer.
     * 2a1.
 TC displays an error message.

       Use case resumes at step 2.
 * 2b.
-The given name is empty.
+The given todo index is out of range in the todo list.
     * 2b1.
 TC displays an error message.

-      Use case resumes from step 2.
+      Use case resumes at step 2.

 **Use case 16: Create an event**

 **MSS**
-1. User requests to create a new event.
+1. User requests to create an event and provides event details.
-2. TC creates the event.
+2. TC creates the todo and add it to the event list.
 3. TC displays a confirmation message.

    Use case ends.

 **Extensions**
 * 1a.
-The given name is empty.
+The given name is invalid.
     * 1a1.
 TC displays an error message.

       Use case resumes from step 1.